bkzk/macio/README.md

 ### Note

 BTW this tool was done as an excercise.
-The macaddress.io provides its own client library for [python](https://pypi.org/project/maclookup)
+The macaddress.io provides its own client [library](https://pypi.org/project/maclookup) for python.